 1.3 The Function of Group Pressure and Social Influence

-Social factors often support or contradict cognitive biases, thus they do not function in a vacuum.
+Social factors often support or contradict cognitive biases; thus, they do not function in a vacuum.
 Peer pressure has a big impact on health behaviours, especially during epidemics when group norms may not align with accepted public health guidelines.
-According to research, people are more prone to follow their friends’ lead even when doing so puts their health at danger (Cialdini & Trost, 1998).
+According to research, people are more prone to follow their friends’ lead even when doing so puts their health at risk (Cialdini & Trost, 1998).

-Adherence to safety precautions like mask wearing and social separation became contentious during the COVID-19 pandemic due to group dynamics.
+Adherence to safety precautions like mask-wearing and social separation became contentious during the COVID-19 pandemic due to group dynamics.
 People who belonged to groups that minimised the virus’s seriousness often showed a group resistance to official directives (Hale et al., 2020).
-This phenomena exemplifies the idea of social contagion, which states that attitudes and behaviours propagate via social networks in a manner similar to how infectious illnesses spread (Bikhchandani, Hirshleifer, & Welch, 1992).
+This phenomenon exemplifies the idea of social contagion, which states that attitudes and behaviours propagate via social networks in a manner similar to how infectious illnesses spread (Bikhchandani, Hirshleifer, & Welch, 1992).

 Furthermore, even when group norms conflict with public health recommendations, the demand for social belonging may force people to change their health-related behaviours to conform to them.
 Peer pressure, for instance, caused young people to prioritise social events above safety precautions during the Covid-19 epidemic, which raised the risk of transmission among this group (Anson & Eritsyan, 2023).
 The delicate balance between individual cognition and group influence is highlighted by the fact that the need to preserve social relationships might take precedence over logical risk evaluation.